RicoLeehdu/SISeg/README.md

 ## 👍 Acknowledgement

-The codebase of SISeg is adapted from MedSAM and SAM2.
-We are also grateful for the following projects our SISeg arose from:
+The codebase of SISeg is adapted from MedSAM and S. We are also grateful for the following projects our SISeg arose from:

 - [**MedSAM**](https://github.com/bowang-lab/MedSAM), [**SAM2**](https://github.com/facebookresearch/sam2/tree/main)